SKYLAB SEPARATION KIT BASICS

 - Your sample is too concentrated.

-- Your sample is very impure: This may happen when testing plant material that contains chlorophyll, or naturally extracted samples that haven’t been purified enough.
+- This may happen when testing plant material containing chlorophyll, or naturally-extracted samples that have not been thoroughly purified.
 It may also occur because of a poor synthesis.

 I can’t interpret the results even though I’ve read everything.

-When putting the testing card in the developing chamber the testing liquid is rising unevenly – is this a problem?
+When putting the testing card in the developing chamber, the testing liquid is rising unevenly – is this a problem?